JACKIE MICAELA PEARCE – Executive Director

 BOARD OF DIRECTORS

-MIKE DEL DOSSO – Chairperson and Founding Member
+MIKE DEL DOSSO – Founding Member

 Mike has a long history of community service.
 He moved to Ventura after being born and raised in Santa Paula.
 He is married with 2 grown children and 3 grandchildren.
 Mike worked for the City of Ventura and then Area Housing.
 After retiring he got involved in volunteering with Community Policing, first with the Montalvo Storefront and then was instrumental in beginning the Westside Police Storefront and Resource Center which is still active today.
 Mike is a founding member and prior Chair of the Westside Community Council, as well as Chair of the Public Safety Committee.
 He was involved in the creation of the neighborhood clean-ups that are ongoing today with a legacy of neighbors helping neighbors, removing trash, and caring for our environment by recycling.
 He enjoys spending time with his family and volunteering to better our Westside Community.